Check your employment status

 Check if you’re an employee

 You’re an employee if:

 - your employer is in charge of what work you do and how you should go about it on a day to day basis (even if you’re left alone to actually do the work)

 - under your contract you have to do the work yourself - you can’t pass it onto someone else

-- your contract guarantees you a specific amount of work - and you have to do it
+- your contract guarantees you at least a minimum number of hours of work each week or month - and you have to do it

 Check if you’re a worker